20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 A breast abscess is a relatively rare but significant complication of mastitis that may occur during breastfeeding, particularly in primiparous women.
 The clinical context is a key to diagnosis as imaging appearances (particularly ultrasound) can mimic many other entities such as breast carcinom...

-Amyloid deposition in the breast is predominantly of two forms
+Amyloid deposition in the breast occurs predominantly in two forms

 breast involvement in primary amyloidosis - commoner